mnms/docs/docs/command-line-interface.md

 - ErrorCode 11

 Redis-server(master) process with same port is already running.
-To resolve this error, use 'cluster stop' or 'kill {pid of the process}'.
+To resolve this error, use `cluster stop` or `kill {pid of the process}`.

 ``` bash
 $ cluster start